annhilati/beetsmith/README.md

 <img align="right" src="https://github.com/annhilati/beetsmith/blob/main/icon.png" alt="logo" width="74">

 > [!TIP]
 > While being easy to use, this library is not that powerful.
-There are similar projects like [Stewbeet](https://github.com/Stoupy51/StewBeet) and simple_custom_item that are a lot more powerful.
+There are similar projects like [Stewbeet](https://github.com/Stoupy51/StewBeet) and [simple_item_plugin](https://github.com/edayot/simple_item_plugin) that are a lot more powerful.
 This library mirrors my personal needs for making custom items in Minecraft.

-- @Stoupy51/StewBeet

 # BeetSmith
 ### Features